jwommack/code-challenge/README.md

 Senior Web Developer coding challenge.

 ## The Challenge
-You have 24 hours to complete this challange.
+You have 24 hours to get as much done as possible.

 - Fork this repo
 - Set up your dependencies
 - Display the data given to you from the database table in a meaningful way
 - We expect there to be some kind of CRUD functionality

+When you are done submit a PR to this repo.

 ## Prerequisites
 Below are the required libraries for this challenge, you are welcome to use any other external libraries you see fit to accomplish this task.